Construction of Stage 1 has now been completed and was officially opened by the Minister for Water Lisa Neville on the 13 October 2017.

 - result in less dependence on farm storages that currently intercept water that could otherwise provide an environmental benefit to regional rivers and wetlands.

-The scheme will also improve overall management of water resources by interconnecting the Wimmera-Glenelg system in the West with the larger Goulburn system in north central Victoria.
+The $80.6 million South West Loddon Pipeline funded by Commonwealth and State Governments and GWMWater will also improve overall management of water resources by interconnecting the Wimmera-Glenelg system in the west with the larger Goulburn system in north central Victoria.

 Read some case studies about how connecting to rural piped water has benefited landholders in our community.